juniorsundar/pkms/lgsq/pages/Q2 June Demo.md

 	  :END:
 		- [Luxonis OAK-D S2](https://shop.luxonis.com/products/oak-d-s2?variant=42455432233183) - This has been tested with Release12 and proven to work as front-facing.
 		- [SIYI A8 Mini](https://shop.siyi.biz/products/siyi-a8-mini) - This is the model being used in Masdar and in F4F Prague for downward facing gimbal.
-	- DONE How is the data being recorded?
+	- DONE How is the camera data being recorded?
 	  :LOGBOOK:
 	  CLOCK: [2024-04-25 Thu 13:29:54]--[2024-04-25 Thu 14:04:41] =>  00:34:47
 	  :END:
-		- DONE It is known that the data is being dumped in ROSbags somewhere, how to extract this? collapsed:: true
+		- DONE It is known that the data is being dumped in ~~ROSbags~~ --> nats-bag somewhere, how to extract this?
-			- It can be recorded using [`nats-bag`](https://github.com/tiiuae/nats-bag)
+			- It can be recorded using [`nats-bag`](https://github.com/tiiuae/nats-bag).
 			- A laptop or GCS that is in the same NATS network can record the data streamed through NATS.
 			- ```bash
 			  nats-bag [-s nats://localhost:4222] record [filename]